pandas-dev/pandas-release/windows.md

   - https://github.com/pandas-dev/pandas

+Open an Anaconda Prompt
+TODO: resolve git bash Docker volume issues so that make can be used on host

-build a docker image with the conda base environment configured and repositories initialized.
+build a Docker image with the conda base environment configured and repositories initialized.

 change GH_USERNAME to your Github username